cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/network/switches/EdgeSwitch.rst

 .. java:type:: public class EdgeSwitch extends AbstractSwitch

-   This class represents an Edge AbstractSwitch in a Datacenter network.
+   Represents an Edge Switch in a Datacenter network, which can be connected to \ :java:ref:`NetworkHost`\ s.
 It interacts with other Datacenter in order to exchange packets.
 Please refer to following publication for more details:

    ..